 - Loosely cover the rolls with aluminum foil and allow to rise in a warm, draft-free place for 60-90 minutes.
 Here is what I do: heat the oven to 200F degrees.
 Turn oven off.
 Place rolls inside oven and allow to rise.

 - After the rolls have doubled in size, preheat the oven to 375F.
 Bake for 25-30 minutes until lightly browned.
 I covered the rolls with aluminum foil after 15 minutes to avoid heavy browning.

 - Make the glaze: Right before serving, top your cinnamon rolls with glaze.
-Mix the powdered sugar and coffee together until smooth and drizzle over rolls.
+Mix the powdered sugar, vanilla and coffee together until smooth and drizzle over rolls.
 You may replace the coffee with milk or cream instead.
 If you prefer a thicker glaze, add more powdered sugar and then add salt to cut the sweetness, if desired.

 *Overnight: The dough may be made the night before through step 4.
 Cover with plastic wrap and let rise in the refrigerator overnight.
 The next morning, remove from the refrigerator and let rise, about 1 hour.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

 For anyone still fearful of yeast, you can always make my 20 minute Mini Cinnamon Buns (no yeast) instead.
 However, today’s rolls are a great starting off point!
 Go ahead, challenge yourself.
 Totally worth it!

 *This is a sponsored post for Red Star Yeast.
 I have been compensated for making this recipe.
 However, I was not paid to write a review and all opinions are 100% my own.